holochain/docs-pages/src/pages/references/enable-holo.md

 This generally results in a UI with a much more async programming pattern, whereas native Holochain UIs tend to be use a more sync programming pattern.

-### hApp Paradigm
+### hApp paradigm

 hApps are the fundamental unit within Holo. this means:

-- A user will have unique agent keys for each hApp, even if multiple hApps share the same DNA
+* A user will have unique agent keys for each hApp, even if multiple hApps share the same DNA
-- For each user, all DNAs/cells within the same hApp will share the same keys
+* For each user, all DNAs/cells within the same hApp will share the same keys
-    - All cells for a hApp are guaranteed to be colocated on the same HoloPort
+    * All cells for a hApp are guaranteed to be colocated on the same HoloPort
-    - Cloned cells are treated as part of their parent hApp bundle and co-located
+    * Cloned cells are treated as part of their parent hApp bundle and co-located
-- hApps are deployed onto the Holo network by an agent of the Cloud Console app, who is the designated manager for the hApp
+* hApps are deployed onto the Holo network by an agent of the Cloud Console app, who is the designated manager for the hApp
-- hApp managers are responsible for deploying application updates and paying host invoices
+* hApp managers are responsible for deploying application updates and paying host invoices

-### Multi-Tenant Conductor
+### Multi-tenant conductor

 Holo makes use of multi-tenant conductors to provide functionality typically expected of traditional web applications.
 Each conductor runs applications belonging to multiple users.

 By default, Holo will run cells of deployed applications under each host's agent _in addition to any user cells_.
 These cells serve two purposes:

-#### Providing High-Uptime Nodes
+#### Providing high-uptime nodes

 These nodes will send and receive gossip to sustain the network as long as hosts are online.
 They also ensure that when users connect to their host they already have the latest data available, since Holochain maintains a single local copy of a DHT for all cells of that DNA.

-#### Serve Data to Anonymous Users
+#### Serve data to anonymous users

 For some use cases it is not desirable to require users to generate and sign with their keys.
-For example - reading an article.
+For example --- reading an article.
 Where developers make these use cases available to their users the data is retrieved and signed for by the read-only instance.

 This behaviour is available by default.
 Once a WebSDK client has been instantiated and before a user derives their agentKeys, any zome calls will follow this pattern and have read access by default.